Providing insight and understanding

 Relatedly, there are wide-ranging powers in UK legislation to seize and freeze property pending the provision by a person of satisfactory information as to the source of his or her funds or other property.
 One such example is the power of the court to impose an Unexplained Wealth Order on an individual requiring him or her to explain his wealth but other powers such as cash forfeiture, account forfeiture and listed asset forfeiture powers often in practice also require explanation of how that asset or money came to be held.
 The provision of such information can also be essential to successful dealings with the UK’s enforcement authorities.

-At Bright Line Law, we are experts on AML, source of wealth matters, KYC and CDD.
-We regularly advise regulated professionals on their firm’s obligations and discrete client matters.
-We also advise individuals, including those with a high profile, who are or may be Politically Exposed Persons or who are high net worth, who wish to ensure that their source of wealth or funds is able to withstand scrutiny.
-We can be instructed to advise on CDD, AML requirements as well as by regulated professionals, individuals and firms to put together comprehensive source of wealth packages for use in AML CDD, dealings with financial and other institutions, broader due diligence enquiries and investigations by UK and international authorities.
-We can also proactively prepare source of wealth packages in anticipation of any future matters or exposure or for use in CDD.
-Our approach is responsive and thorough as, at every step of the way, we know what to look for.
+Bright Line Law has expertise on AML, source of wealth matters, KYC and CDD.
+Bright Line Law regularly advises regulated professionals on their firm’s obligations and discrete client matters.
+Bright Line Law also advises individuals, including those with a high profile, who are or may be Politically Exposed Persons or who are high net worth, who wish to ensure that their source of wealth or funds is able to withstand scrutiny.
+Bright Line Law can be instructed to advise on CDD, AML requirements as well as by regulated professionals, individuals and firms to put together comprehensive source of wealth packages for use in AML CDD, dealings with financial and other institutions, broader due diligence enquiries and investigations by UK and international authorities.
+Bright Line Law can also proactively prepare source of wealth packages in anticipation of any future matters or exposure or for use in CDD.
+Bright Line Law’s approach is responsive and thorough as, at every step of the way, it know what to look for.

 Working with Bright Line Law

-Bright Line Law possesses a wealth of experience in this area; our team prides itself on being at the forefront of developments in money laundering and proceeds of crime laws.
-Our reputation for excellence means we are regularly instructed by professionals and individuals for transaction advice, the question of reporting a suspicion, consultation on policies and anti-money laundering training.
-We are also experienced litigators in proceeds of crime matters, having successfully navigated civil and criminal proceedings.
-When representing clients we have worked with complicated financial transactions and forensic experts, using our knowledge and expertise to achieve the best outcome for our clients.
+Bright Line Law possesses a wealth of experience in this area and prides itself on being at the forefront of developments in money laundering and proceeds of crime laws.
+Jonathan Fisher QC’s reputation for excellence means it is regularly instructed by professionals and individuals for transaction advice, the question of reporting a suspicion, consultation on policies and anti-money laundering training.
+Bright Line Law is also experienced litigating in proceeds of crime matters, having successfully navigated civil and criminal proceedings.
+When representing clients Jonathan Fisher QC has worked with complicated financial transactions and forensic experts, using his knowledge and expertise to achieve the best outcome for clients.